 In Brazil, floods have killed more than three hundred people and inundated about two hundred cities and towns after heavy rain.

-In Brazil, floods have killed more than three hundred people and inundated about two hundred cities and towns after heavy rain.
+Background: In Brazil, floods have killed more than three hundred people and inundated about two hundred cities and towns after heavy rain.
 Southern states are most seriously affected.

 SYNOPSIS: Heavy rains since the beginning of January have brought crisis to thousands of square miles (kilometres) over several states.
 The Brazilian Air Force has flown food and medicine to the worst hit areas.